Power-tile/sidpac-coding-challenge/README.md

 # Run the application
 mvn spring-boot:run

-# Or, to run tests
+# Or, to run tests (There is a comprehensive list of all test cases later below)
 mvn test
 ```